Quantcast

 New York for Students and Interns

 Securing your internship or getting into your summer program required a ton effort.
 Now comes the fun part: planning your move to New York.
 Even if it’s just a few months, moving to New York is equal parts challenging and thrilling.
-Make the hard parts easier and the fun parts more fabulous with the Web sites below.
+Make the hard parts easier and the fun parts more fabulous with the New York for Students and Interns Web Guide.

 You don’t need to hear someone stutter through the tongue twister, “Unique New ... read more »

-You may choose to live near your work or school, or to explore another one of New York City’s ... read more »
+You may want to live near your work or school, or explore another one of New York's diverse ... read more »

 New York Apartments for Students and Interns

-Many students and interns like you come to study or work in New York City for a short time and, as ... read more »
+Many students and interns come to study or work in New York City for a short time; as a result, ... read more »

 New York City has a fantastic public transportation system.
 Millions of people use the subways, ... read more »